Glamorgan County Cricket Club in 2015

-The 2015 season marks Glamorgan County Cricket Club's 128th year of existence and its 94th as a first-class cricket county.
-In 2015, Glamorgan is playing in the Second Division of the County Championship, Group B of the 50-over Royal London One-Day Cup and the South Group of the NatWest t20 Blast.
-It is the second season in charge for head coach Toby Radford.
-The club captain is overseas player Jacques Rudolph.
-Unlike other counties, Glamorgan is competing in limited-overs cricket without a nickname for the third year in a row.
+The 2015 season was Glamorgan County Cricket Club's 128th year of existence and its 95th as a first-class cricket county.
+In 2015, Glamorgan played in the Second Division of the County Championship, Group B of the 50-over One-Day Cup and the South Group of the T20 Blast.
+It was the second season in charge for head coach Toby Radford.
+The club captain was overseas player Jacques Rudolph.
+Unlike other counties, Glamorgan competed in limited-overs cricket without a nickname for the third year in a row.